 By being aware of your credit score and by regularly checking your credit report, you can be sure that the accounts and balances listed are accurate and up-to-date.
-This step is also important to protect against "identity theft," which is when someone uses your name and Social Security number to take out loans and credit cards in your name.
+This step is also important to protect against "identity theft," which is when someone uses your name, Social Security number, and other personal information to take out loans and credit cards in your name.
+Former foster youth are particularly at risk of identity theft because so many people have had access to their persona information, from their biological family, to foster families to many people who have been involved in their care.
 You can get a free copy of your report from all three credit reporting agencies from www.annualcreditreport.com, or by calling (877) 322-8228.
 You can also send your request by mail to Annual Credit Report Request Service, P.O.
-Box
+Box 105281, Atlanta, GA, 30348-5281.
+You will be asked to provide your name, address, Social Security number and date of birth and may be asked other questions to verify your identity.